creationsofm7/TimeMine---Photobackup-Service/README.md

 # TimeReel

-A monorepo project with Django backend and React (Vite) frontend.
+A monorepo project with Django backend and Remix (Vite) frontend.

 ## Project Structure